Some time after finishing the article about Rudyard

 I have always believed that books stimulate

 the imagination whereas films short-circuit it.
-However, I bought the Stalky DVD
+However, I decided to watch the Stalky DVD

-in the hope that it would add something to the stories.
+in the hope that it would add another dimension to the stories.

 I don’t know what people who have never read

-the book would make of it; my balanced opinion is that while it was not a
+the book would make of the TV series; my balanced opinion is that while it was not a

 complete waste of money and it was not so bad that I was outraged by the